-The MPF wells were monitored monthly for the presence of floating petroleum, and were sampled in April and October 2010.
-The samples were analyzed for SVOCs and VOCs.
+During 2011, the MPF wells were monitored monthly for the presence of floating petroleum, and were sampled in April and October.
+The groundwater samples were analyzed for SVOCs and VOCs.
 As in the past, no SVOCs were detected, and no floating product was observed.
 A number of VOCs not associated with fuel storage activities continued to be detected in some of the MPF area wells.
-As in past years, the highest VOC concentrations continue to be detected in well 076-380 with PCE concentrations of 64 $\mu$ g/L and TCE concentrations up to 5.5 $\mu$ g/L, both of which are above the NYS AWQS of 5 $\mu$ g/L (Figure 4-25).
-PCE was also detected in wells 076-378 and 076-379 at concentrations of 40 $\mu$ g/L and 39 $\mu$ g/L, respectively.
-Elevated levels of VOCs were also detected in OU IV monitoring well 076-185, located approximately 300 feet downgradient of well 076-380, with PCE concentrations up to 7.3 $\mu$ g/L. These solvents are believed to have originated from documented historical spills near the CSF building; their presence in groundwater is not the result of current CSF or MPF operations.
+As in past years, the highest VOC concentrations were detected in well 076-380 with PCE concentrations of 69 μ g/L during the 2nd Quarter of 2011 (Figure 4-23).
+PCE was also detected in well 076-18 at concentrations of 23 μ g/L during the 4th Quarter of 2011.
+The NYS AWQS for PCE is 5 μ g/L. The PCE is believed to have originated from documented historical spills near the CSF building; and its presence in groundwater is not the result of current CSF or MPF operations.